 - Retain girls in sports by creating professional, social and personal connections.

-- Improve the body image and self-confidence of girl athletes.
+- Improve the body image and self-confidence of young female athletes.

 - Support the team’s camaraderie and teamwork to create a welcoming and safe atmosphere for the girls on the team.